South African government refuses to help hundreds of illegal miners in disused shaft

 “We are not sending help to criminals.
 We are going to smoke them out,” she said.

-Speaking to state media, Mametlwe Sebei, who heads the General Industries Workers Union of South Africa, criticized Ntshavheni’s comments, warning that that approach “is almost criminalizing the entire 4000 people – many of whom are just poor desperate people.”
+Speaking to state media, Mametlwe Sebei, who heads the General Industries Workers Union of South Africa, criticized Ntshavheni’s comments, warning that that approach “is almost criminalizing” those in the mine, “many of whom are just poor desperate people.”

 The illegal industry often takes place in “horrific conditions” and under the control of organized crime syndicates, Sebei said.